PrinciplesDotDev/principles/software-must-be-easy-to-debug.md

     * Should: All key interactions of a system should be recorded, especially user interactions.
     * Should: Be captured by an external system that is easily searchable.

-The examples above may mean some programming languages are less desirable for teams than others, due to not having these features.
+Some programming languages maybe less desirable for use with teams than others, due to not having these features.

-Exceptions: Prototype or test code.